Why the automation story needs a second chapter

 - The misreported grant — supposed to be fully spent on programs, ends up allocated across the wrong lines

-These aren't AI problems.
-They're internal control problems.
+These are internal control problems.
 They become AI problems the moment you give an agent the ability to take actions without verification.

 I want to be careful here.
 I have enormous respect for engineers and computer scientists.
 They build remarkable things.
 But there's a reason the financial systems that govern banks, public companies, and governments were not designed by engineers alone.